DrowseyDevelopers/create-spectrograms/README.md

 'focused', 'unfocused' or 'drowsey' attention state.

-Repository used to generate spectrograms from EEG data.
+create-spectrograms repo used to generate spectrograms from EEG data.
 ```
     Module to take in .mat MatLab files and generate spectrogram images via Short Time Fourier Transform
          ----------          ------------------------------          --------------------